 2014 saw cold and snowy weather, thus the numbers dropped.
 But the Broncos were playing in the Super Bowl that evening, so many of the participants were sporting their best Bronco outfits.
 (We don't want to talk about how the Broncos performed that evening.)

 So this race is young and has many years ahead of it.
 Become a part of the yearly tradition.

 This is an out-and-back course.
-The start line is on Colorado Ave, west of Tejon St (in front of Saigon Cafe).
-Runners head west, past the Antlers parking garage, then north behind Antlers to the Monument Valley Trail.
+The start line is on Colorado Ave, west of Tejon St. Runners head west, past the Antlers parking garage, then north behind Antlers to the Monument Valley Trail.
 Turnaround is north of Uintah and the finish is just south of the Bijou Street bridge, along the trail.
 The course is very slight incline on the way out and a very slight decline on the way back.

 This is an out-and-back course.
-The course begins on Colorado Ave in downtown Colorado Springs, west of Tejon St, in front of Saigon Cafe.
-Runners will head west, past Cascade, then turn right behind the Antler's Hotel.
+The course begins on Colorado Ave in downtown Colorado Springs, west of Tejon St. Runners will head west, past the Antler's Hotel garage.
 At Antler's Park, they will turn right and head north onto the Monument Valley Trail.
 They will go north, with the turnaround just south of where the trail proceeds under I-25 (mile 6.8).
-The course is mostly downhill back to the finish, 6.3 miles to the southern end of Monument Valley Park (out-and-back course).
+The course is mostly downhill back to the finish, 6.3 miles to just south of the Bijou Street bridge along the trail.

-FREE parking in the Plaza of the Rockies underground parking facility Check in at the Plaza of the South Tower lobby.
+On race day, FREE parking in the Plaza of the Rockies underground parking facility.
+Check in at the Plaza of the South Tower lobby.
 Also, race day registration is located here.
 Runner bibs and t-shirts will be distributed at that time.